 TL;DR: Every Rodz webhook payload includes an

 X-Rodz-Signatureheader containing an HMAC-SHA256 hash of the request body, signed with your webhook secret.
-Verifying this signature before processing ensures the payload actually came from Rodz and was not tampered with in transit.
+Verifying this signature before processing ensures the payload actually came from Rodz and wasn’t tampered with in transit.
 This guide provides production-ready verification code in Node.js and Python, covers replay attack protection with timestamps, and walks through the most common implementation mistakes.

 What Is HMAC-SHA256 and Why Does It Matter for Webhooks?